Who do I contact to move my piano?

 Can I just use a regular moving company?

 Typical household movers don’t have adequate experience taking pianos apart and putting them back together.
 They might be able to move an upright, but grands are another matter altogether.
 I regularly have to reinstall pedal lyres that were improperly installed by movers.
-I’ve also cleaned up after a number of piano drops (one of which trapped a person).
+I’ve also cleaned up after several piano drops (one of which trapped a person).
 These are nightmare experiences for everybody involved.
 These are typically caused by the piano moving in a way the mover didn’t expect, given their uneven weight distribution.
 If at all possible, choose somebody with substantial experience moving pianos!

 I once was called in to help “experienced piano movers” remove the legs from a Steinway.
 They couldn’t figure out how they came off!
 I won’t name the company, but it was a large, local moving firm, and they’d begun attempting to remove the bolts holding the key bed to the rest of the cabinet when I arrived.
 If they’d succeeded, it would have been quite the insurance claim!